 Use GREENIES as a special wind-down chewing treat, and your puppy will look forward to spending this time with you.
 As your Aussie pup gets older, you can transition to regular GREENIES and enjoy the freshened breath and cleaner teeth that are such a great benefit to having a dog hooked on freshening dental chews.

 Bully sticks are a natural and digestible chew, made of a single-ingredient, bull pizzle or penis, that has been dried.
-Bully sticks are initially hard but soften during chew time, providing a satisfying chew session while still being gentle on developing teeth and gums.
+Bully sticks, like these from Natural Farm, are initially hard but soften during chew time, providing a satisfying chew session while still being gentle on developing teeth and gums.